ArborealAudio/STR-X/manual/STR-X.md

 #### Power Amp

 Previously named "Master" until it was brought to my attention that such a name implies a fully linear--i.e. non-distorting--volume control, this knob functions like the power amp on a guitar amp head, which can be highly nonlinear and distorting in character.

-You should treat this like another distortion knob, but one that generates the type of harmonics you'd expect from Class-B, power amp tubes in a guitar amp (no, we did not model pentodes for this plugin). *Don't* treat this like a clean output gain.
+You should treat this like another distortion knob, but one that generates the type of harmonics you'd expect from Class-B power amp tubes in a guitar amp (no, we did not model pentodes for this plugin). *Don't* treat this like a clean output gain.
 For that you'd want:

 #### Output Volume